 The gospel story when embraced creates a new community of people who agree to live life together as a new family called the church.
 Like the early church 2000 years ago, we gather for corporate worship on Sunday and in smaller groups outside the church throughout the week.
 We strive to be a diverse and friendly community of faith welcoming people of all backgrounds and ethnicities.
 Because Jesus said that our love for one another demonstrates that we belong to him, we will serve, pray, support, rejoice, and bear one another’s burdens.
 As we live in community we will point to the truth and power of the gospel.
 It is changing the lives of people in our community.

-The gospel also calls us to be a part of God’s mission to reclaim lives..
-Just as God seeks to glorify himself through redeeming worshipers and restoring all things, we will seek to glorify him by declaring and displaying the gospel outside the church in our neighborhoods, workplaces, and social networks.
+The gospel also calls us to be a part of God’s mission to change lives.
+Just as God seeks to glorify himself through people, he is moving to change all things.
+We as a church will seek to glorify him by declaring the gospel outside the church in our neighborhoods, workplaces, and social networks.
 This means that every member of Redemption Fellowship will live like a missionary by striving to make disciples of all peoples.
-We will also labor sacrificially for the good of our city and the world by engaging in deeds of mercy.
-Ultimately, we desire to play our part in God’s mission of redemption by planting churches from FallRiver to the ends of the earth.
+We will also labor sacrificially for the good of our city and the world by engaging in deeds of kindness and mercy.
+Ultimately, we desire to play our part in God’s mission of redemption by planting churches from Fall River to the ends of the earth.